jairo-fernandezr/choreo/choreo-challenge/tracking-react/README.md

-# 🚛 Bosta - A shipment tracking react app.
+# 🚛 Raptor Delivery - A shipment tracking react app.

-This is a solution to the technical assessment of [Bosta courier services provider](https://bosta.co/).
+This is a solution to participate the choreo challenge

 ## Table of contents